wattsxx/MIST-4610-Group-21482_9/README.md

 WHERE machineCondition = "poor"
 GROUP BY InventoryID;

+Description Q9: In any gym the equipment will eventually wear down due to use, and will end up costing the business some money.
+Gym equipment is something that also needs to be replaced and knowing how much money that could potentially send them back is important.
+With this, knowing which equipment could potentially go bad in the nearby future is also important in planning ahead for anything that may come up.

 TP_Q10()
 SELECT SupplierName, 100*(SUM(productStock)/(SELECT SUM(productStock) FROM Products)) AS "Percentage of Stock" FROM ShopSuppliers
 JOIN Products ON ShopSuppliers.shopSupplierID = Products.productSuppliedBy
 GROUP BY shopSupplierID;

+Description Q10: This query details the makeup of the company’s products.
+It returns the name of each supplier and the percentage of total products in stock that those companies’ products account for.
+The idea behind this query from a manager’s perspective is that it is important to know where our products come from.
+If we know the suppliers of our products and their contributions to our company, we can better the relationships that we most depend on.

 # The Matrix